testflows/TestFlows-WebSite/source/_posts/blog/testing-simple-train-control-system-using-formal-description.md

 \quad \varphi_7: (\ell = \text{IS} \land V_{\text{est}} = 0 \land \ell' = \text{NS} \land W' = 0 \land EB' = 0)
 {%endkatex%}

-See [Transition relation {%katex%}R{%endkatex%}](https://testflows.com/blog/decoding-formal-description-simple-train-control-system/#The-transition-relation) section in the previous blog if the transition relation does not make sense.
+Refer to the [**Transition relation {%katex%} R {%endkatex%}**](https://testflows.com/blog/decoding-formal-description-simple-train-control-system/#The-transition-relation) section in the previous blog if the transition relation is unclear.

-Then, give it the following prompt to ask it to generate a Python implementation:
+Next, we provided ChatGPT with the following prompt to generate a Python implementation:

 {% html div class="classic-quote" %}

 > "Can you write a Python program that will simulate the behavior of the system described by this transition relation?
-Make it a CLI utility that allows the user to set initial V_MRSP and guards, then prompts the user for V_est, shows the state of the system, and exits cleanly when CTRL-C is pressed."
+Make it a CLI utility that allows the user to set initial `V_MRSP` and guards, then prompts the user for `V_est`, shows the state of the system, and exits cleanly when CTRL-C is pressed."

 {% endhtml %}

-Here is the first version of the Python program that we got and now need to test.
+Below is the initial version of the Python program generated by ChatGPT, which we will now test.

 `train_control_system.py`
 ```python